‘Reopening our High Streets Safely’

 BPT sends statements to B&NES first virtual Planning Committee

-We have submitted written statement in respect of a planning application on the agenda for this week’s Planning Committee.
+We have submitted a written statement in respect of a planning application on the agenda for this week’s Planning Committee.
 And recorded a video statement to address the committee on the broader matter of decision making during this time.
 Our key message to B&NES Council is that however difficult it is to interact directly with your community, your constituents and your consultees, we are still here.

 1st May 2020 Update

 Loss of visitor cash could leave heritage in ruins.
 Bath Preservation Turst CEO Caroline Kay concludes “we’ll need a culturally rich world to return to… what people crave when times are bad is something more than just survival.
 And we can give them it”

 Read a feature about heritage and the crisis in The Times Newspaper of May 1st 2020 here